urbanairship/drive.js/README.md

 ## drive file_or_directory [file_or_directory, ...]

-Where `file_or_directory` is the relative path to the file you want to test
+`file_or_directory` is the relative path to the file you want to test.

 Run the tests located at `file_or_directory` locally, in a JSDOM environment.